Kmacpher/STEAM-guessing-game/readme.md

 - Link to solution: https://github.com/Kmacpher/STEAM-guessing-game-solution

 ### Instructor Lesson Plan - topics to cover
-_More instructions for each topic can be found in the presenter notes in the slides_

 #### Lecture/Labs

-1. Brief introduction to Browsers and the Web
-2. Building blocks of making a web application/game
+1. Building blocks of making a web application/game (slides)
     - HTML
     - CSS
     - JavaScript
     - How do these three technologies work together at a high level?
-3. HTML
+2. HTML (Live)
     - Some HTML syntax (headers, divs, lists)
     - 10 min LIVE CODE
       - Create an html document